jrab66/go-poc/README.md

 * I was force to create an exception for `/healthz`  path to avoid filling the database  of the cluster requests for the liveness and readinessprobes.

+* after testing application deployed on GKE I find out the IP getting saved was the one of GKE nodes hitting LB, I update chart to use `externalTrafficPolicy: Local` to fix it.

 ### example requests